timchurches/selectronic-bridges/docs/index.md

 ## Telefraf and InfluxDB and Grafana

-Detailed instructions will appear here, but basically following the instructions for installing  InfluxDb and Telegraf detailed [here](https://pimylifeup.com/raspberry-pi-influxdb/) and [here](https://nwmichl.net/2020/07/14/telegraf-influxdb-grafana-on-raspberrypi-from-scratch/)
+Detailed instructions appear below, but basically we are following the instructions for installing  InfluxDb and Telegraf detailed [here](https://pimylifeup.com/raspberry-pi-influxdb/) and [here](https://nwmichl.net/2020/07/14/telegraf-influxdb-grafana-on-raspberrypi-from-scratch/)

 1. Install the influxdb and grafana repository keys (ignore the warning about `apt-key add` being deprecated):